dnuma/saucedemo-mcp/Prompts.md

 ### 3\.
 Ecommerce prompt for edge cases

-**The following prompt was pasted in the same chat for continuity**
+**This prompt was inserted into the same chat session to ensure consistent context.**

 ```
 Now I need you to create a test plan for 4 edge cases, using the same user, and continuing with POM structure.